elbandit/DVD-Rental/Business Rules/Business_Rules.md

 **What happens if I go on holiday?**
 If you chose an unlimited package, you can take a payment holiday for up to three months.

+You will only be able to take two account holidays per year.
+For example, if you take your first account holiday on 15-03-13 and your second account holiday on 15-06-13, your next account holiday will only be available again from 15-03-14.

+You can take an account holiday at any time for a period of up to 90 days (and a minimum of 1 week).
+Simply use the drop down boxes on the Payment Holiday page to select the date you want your account holiday to start and how long you want it to last.

 **When taking a payment holiday how is my monthly payment worked out?**